jamesponddotco/bonk/README.md

 All contributions are made under [the GPL-2.0 license](LICENSE.md).

+# Todo

+In no particular order, the following tasks need to be done:

+- Add tests.
+- Add documentation to the code.
+- Add a `--recursive` flag to analyze entire directory trees.
+- Change default output format to a human-readable table.
+- Introduce a `--json` flag to output in JSON format once we change the default output format.

 ## Acknowledgements

 - The code in this project draws inspiration from by the Rust library